Fuse (explosives)

 In an explosive, pyrotechnic device, or military munition, a fuse (or fuze) is the part of the device that initiates function.
 In common usage, the word fuse is used indiscriminately.
-However, when being specific (and in particular in a military context), the term fuse describes a simple pyrotechnic initiating device, like the cord on a firecracker whereas the term fuze is used when referring to a more sophisticated ignition device incorporating mechanical and/or electronic components, such as a proximity fuze for an M107 artillery shell, magnetic or acoustic fuze on a sea mine, spring-loaded grenade fuze, pencil detonator, or anti-handling device.
+However, when being specific (and in particular in a military context), the term fuse describes a simple pyrotechnic initiating device, like the cord on a firecracker, whereas the term fuze is used when referring to a more sophisticated ignition device incorporating mechanical and/or electronic components, such as a proximity fuze for an M107 artillery shell, a magnetic or acoustic fuze on a sea mine, a spring-loaded grenade fuze, a pencil detonator, or an anti-handling device.

+Despite this technical distinction, both spellings are also used for either sense.
+In particular, fuze is treated as a variant spelling of fuse for the simple cord-type device, especially in American English.